veekthor04/windows-service-program/README.md

 # windows-service-program

-This app creates a Windows Service Program from a Flask app that can be installed and uninstalled
+This can be used creates a Windows Service Program from a Flask app that can be installed and uninstalled

 ## Usage
 - Install requirements